Trail Descriptions

 2. Cossingham-Burton, a 6.7-mile loop

-Bill Ballard Trail [Map] [Legacy Map] [Trail Finder]
+Ballard Trail [Map] [Legacy Map] [Trail Finder]

-Read about Professor Ballard and the origins of the trail in this Norwich Historical Society article.
+The trail name honors Professor William (Bill) Ballard, who taught biology at Dartmouth College and fostered a strong community interest in Norwich’s natural environment.
+Read about Professor Ballard and the origins of the trail in this Norwich Historical Society article.“

 Connections: Mileage from Ballard Park to Brown Schoolhouse Road (1.5 mi.), to “Grand Canyon” (2.8 mi.), to the Converse Loop Trail (lower end, 3.0 mi.), to the Converse Loop Trail (upper end, 3.3 mi.), and to Bragg Hill Road (3.6 mi.).